Amir9eng/Fcc-survey-form/README.md

 - HTML
 - CSS
 ## Contact
-- You can contact me <amirmukhtarme@gmail.com
+- You can contact me at  <amirmukhtarme@gmail.com>

+## Addtional Info
+- This is one of the series of project for the @Codevillage-llc responsive web design
+- This is not meant for production.
+It's for learning purpose only